The Anderson Model of Burnout Prevention (AMBP™)

 Rest and recovery

-Seeking appropriate medical or therapeutic support
+Seeking appropriate medical and/or therapeutic support

 Awareness